Rest in Peace Glen Flett, L.I.N.C. Founder

 Zach is also a trained audio engineer.

-His managerial role covers overseeing day to day activities, crop planning, greenhouse management, records management, farmers markets, site tours, quality control, shipping, sales & customer service.
+Shay’s managerial role covers overseeing day to day activities, crop planning, greenhouse management, records management, farmers markets, site tours, quality control, shipping, sales & customer service.
 He is passionate about environmental responsibility, food security, water conservation and alternative energies.

-Now well established in the community, Shay is also an experienced facilitator, and he continues to advocate for people in prison, especially LGBTQ2S+ identifying persons.
+Shay is also an experienced facilitator, and he continues to advocate for people in prison, especially LGBTQ2S+ identifying persons.
 Through his work with the Walls to Bridges Collective, Shay has years of experience conducting workshops and has received multiple trainings and certifications to keep his skills up to date and relevant.
 Additionally, he is an active member of the Gladwin Heights United Church.

 Nyki Kish-Field, L.I.N.C.
 Executive Assistant